-Although the Dallas-Fort Worth did not come in the top five on any specific list on the WalletHub survey, Fort-Worth was recently ranked as the fourth hottest and affordable destination by Money.
+Although the Dallas-Fort Worth area did not come in the top five on any specific list on the WalletHub survey, Fort Worth was recently ranked as the fourth hottest and affordable destination by Money.
 A weeklong trip for two is possible for about $2,280.

 Not only do you score with reasonable airfare, but there are plenty of fun and free things to do in Fort Worth — including the JFK Tribute or the Fort Worth Stockyards National Historic District.
 In Dallas, you can swing by the Dallas Arboretum and Botanical Gardens and the Zero Gravity Thrill Amusement Park.